A Tutorial on Thompson Sampling: Cascading Recommendations

 Figure \ref{fig:cascade_coherent} presents results from applying CascadeTS and CascadeUCB based on UCB1.
 These results are generated by randomly sampling $1000$ cascading bandit instances, $K=1000$ and $J=100$, in each case sampling each attraction probability $\theta_k$ independently from $\mathrm{Beta}(1, 40)$.
 For each instance, CascadeUCB and CascadeTS are applied over 20000 time periods, initialized with $(\alpha_k, \beta_k)=(1,40)$.
 The plots are of per-period regrets averaged over the $1000$ simulations.

 The results demonstrate that TS far outperforms this version of CascadeUCB.
 Why?
 An obvious reason is that $h(x, \mathrm{U}_t)$ is far too optimistic.
 In particular, $h(x, \mathrm{U}_t)$ represents the probability of a click if \emph{every} item in $x$ \emph{simultaneously} takes on the largest attraction probability that is statistically plausible.
-However, the $w_{t,k}$'s are statistically independent across items and the agent is unlikely to have substantially under-estimated the attraction probability of every item in $x$.
+However, due to the statistical independence of item attractions, the agent is unlikely to have substantially under-estimated the attraction probability of every item in $x$.
 As such, $h(x, \mathrm{U}_t)$ tends to be far too optimistic.
-CascadeTS, on the other hand, samples $\hat{\theta}_k$'s independently across items.
+CascadeTS, on the other hand, samples components $\hat{\theta}_k$ independently across items.
 While any sample $\hat{\theta}_k$ might deviate substantially from its mean, it is unlikely that the sampled attraction probability of every item in $x$ greatly exceeds its mean.
 As such, the variability in $h(x, \hat{\theta})$ provides a much more accurate reflection of the magnitude of uncertainty.

-One can address excess optimism by tuning the degree of optimism associated with UCB1.
-In particular, consider a UCB of the form